 If you have never been to college or failed to take a logic class alongside Philosophy I and Philosophy II in college, here is a quick cheat sheet of handy-dandy terms to help you get started.
 It reflects the most common logical fallacies being put forward today on various news channels (liberal and conservative alike) on American television stations by narcissistic speakers promoting entitlement.

-The same technique used at the dinner table to invalidate, traumatize, bait or smear campaign against a bullied scapegoat or narcissist’s target are being used narcissistically in pop culture rhetoric.
-Don’t get sucked into an endless, time-wasting debate with an irrational, illogical, mean-spirited, power and control seeking, verbally and intellectually competitive Overt, Cerebral, Status-Seeking Somatic, or Covert Narcissist.
+The same technique used at the dinner table to invalidate, traumatize, bait or smear campaign against a bullied scapegoat or narcissist’s target is being used narcissistically in pop-culture rhetoric.
+Do not get sucked into an endless, time-wasting debate with an irrational, illogical, mean-spirited, power and control seeking, verbally and intellectually competitive Overt, Cerebral, Status-Seeking Somatic, or Covert Narcissist.

 List of Logical Fallacy Types by name with hashtag denotation listed